-Burial & Cremation Laws in Oklahoma
+Burial and Cremation Laws in Oklahoma

-Updated by , Attorney · University of Arkansas School of Law
+Updated by , Attorney George Mason University Law School

-How do I get a death certificate in Oklahoma?
+How Do I Get a Death Certificate in Oklahoma?

 If you're in charge of wrapping up the deceased person's affairs, you'll probably need 10 or more official (certified) copies of the death certificate to carry out your job.
-You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

-In Oklahoma, a death certificate must be filed with the local registrar within three days and before final disposition of the body.
-(Okla.
-Stat. tit.
-63 § 1-317.)
 Typically, the funeral home, mortuary, cremation organization, or other person in charge of the deceased person's remains will prepare and file the death certificate.
 The easiest way to get copies of a death certificate is to ask this person or organization to order them for you at the time of the death.

-If you need to order more copies after some time has passed, go to the website of the Oklahoma State Department of Health .
+If you need to order more copies after some time has passed, go to the website of the Oklahoma State Department of Health.
 From there, you'll find options to order death certificates online, by phone, in person, or by mail.

 In Oklahoma, you must provide a copy of your government-issued photo ID or other acceptable identification when you order the death certificates.
 Each copy of an Oklahoma death certificate ordered by mail costs $15.
 Online and phone orders cost $20 for the first copy and $15 for each additional copy.

-Who can order a death certificate in Oklahoma?
+Who Can Order a Death Certificate in Oklahoma?

 • a surviving spouse, parent, child, grandparent, sibling, or ex-spouse of the deceased person